Chicago Pride Parade on North Side celebrates equality

 Happy #ChicagoPride from our @ABC7Chicago team! pic.twitter.com/5yGvqecqLx— liz nagy (@liznagy) June 24, 2018

-There will also be a large security presence and large crowd watching, so you are encouraged to come early and stake your spot.
-Streets will be blocked and parking will be restricted around the route.
+There was a large security presence and large crowd watching.
+Many people came early and staked out a spot.
+Streets were blocked and parking was restricted around the route.

 It kicked off at noon at the intersection of Broadway and Montrose Avenue.
-The parade route goes south on Broadway, then south on Halsted Street, then east on Belmont Avenue and south Broadway and finally east on Diversey Avenue to Cannon Drive.
+The parade route went south on Broadway, then south on Halsted Street, then east on Belmont Avenue and south Broadway and finally east on Diversey Avenue to Cannon Drive.

-Local businesses are looking forward to a busy day.
+Local businesses enjoyed the busy day.

 "Be safe and smart and have fun.
 You know, Pride is, especially lately, has been such a great example of the gay and straight communities coming together to celebrate something and we just ask that people stay hydrated and be smart and safe and know their limits with having some drinks and just try to have a good time," said Hayley Holder of Replay Bar.